 Louise qualified as a Registered Mental Health Nurse at Long Grove Hospital, Epsom in 1987 and practiced in the NHS and voluntary sector.
 She completed her first degree in European Cultural History as a mature student at Middlesex University, followed by a PhD on approaches to the body and mental illness at the University of Kent.
 This later became a book: 'Mental Illness and the Body: Beyond Diagnosis' published by Routledge in 2006.

-As well as Senior Lecturer at City, University of London, Louise is Programme Director for BSc, PG Dip and MSc Mental Health Nursing in the Division of Nursing.
+As well as Senior Lecturer at City, University of London, Louise is Programme Director for BSc and MSc Mental Health Nursing in the Division of Nursing.
 Her teaching interests include gender and sexuality, nursing and cultural modernity and the learning and practice experiences of mental health nursing students.

 - Mental Health Nurse training (RMN), Kingston & Esher Health Authority, 1991

 - BA European Cultural History, Middlesex University, United Kingdom